 iVCam

-The free version of iVCam does include a small watermark.
+The no-fee version of iVCam does include a small watermark.
 If you want to remove it (and unlock some other advanced features, like higher resolutions and the ability to record video), you’ll have to part with some cash.
 You can buy an annual subscription or pay a one-time fee to unlock all the premium features, forever.

 EpocCam